mohammedouttaleb/trellox-ui/README.md

 # Trellox-UI

-This project is my custom trello user interface called "trellox".
+This project called "trellox" is my custom user interface of the famous projet management application Trello buillt with ReactJS .